romanobro56/3d-eisenhower-matrix-to-do-scheduler/README.md

+# # Cube de Roman

-# # 3D Eisenhower Matrix To Do Scheduler
+formerly 3D Eisenhower Matrix To Do Scheduler

-a simple application that I made in 3.5 minutes using claude
+a simple application that I made in 20 minutes using claude :O

 now I use it to determine which tasks that I should do

-try it out
+try it out, it's pretty cool.
+And useful.